What are your fees?

 What is your cancellation policy?

-I limit the number of new families I see weekly so that I can provide the amount and quality of continued involvement that keeps my success rates so high.
-I also limit the number of adults seen weekly to accommodate the work I do with children.
 Please provide as much notice as possible for cancellations so that I have the opportunity to fill that spot with someone else.
-If you cancel your appointment less than 2 business days in advance for any reason, you are responsible for the full fee as I am unable to fill slots on short notice.
+Under normal circumstances, if you cancel your appointment less than 2 business days in advance for any reason, you are responsible for the full fee as I am unable to fill slots on short notice.
+However, during the COVID-19 outbreak, I am waiving cancellation fees for illness.
+Please continue to provide as much advance notice as possible.

 Do you do consultations by phone or video?

 Yes, in certain cases.
 I much prefer to meet in person.
 But when that is impossible, we can discuss whether a phone or virtual meeting would be appropriate.
-However, due to licensing restrictions, if we work by phone or virtual meeting you must be in NY State.
-Also, some insurance providers do not reimburse for virtual meetings and very few reimburse for phone sessions.
+However, due to licensing restrictions, if we work by phone or virtual meeting you must be in NY State or Colorado (where I am also licensed).
+Many insurance providers reimburse (out-of-network) for video sessions, but very few reimburse for phone sessions.

 What is Cognitive Behavior Therapy (CBT)?